 Last year, we were at the Epcot Food & Wine Festival on opening day and the days that followed, and made it our mission to sample almost all of the 70+ food items served at the marketplace booths (with only a few exceptions).
 It was an arduous task sacrificing waistline and wallet, but we accomplished this goal in only a couple of days, and have now updated all menus with food photos and reviews of the items we sampled.
-While the 2017 final menus are not yet available, they should be pretty similar to what’s listed here.
-(Usually, about 20% of the menus change from year to year.)

-Before we get to that, we thought we’d report back on the “scene” at this year’s festival.
+Before we get to that, we thought we’d report back on the “scene” at last year’s festival.
 Let’s start our discussion with wallet.
 One of our principle complaints about Food & Wine Festival over the years is that you can spend a ton of money and not really leave feeling full.
 We were writing that 5 years ago, and prices have increased across the board by 50% in that time.

 Suffice to say, it’s an absolute requirement that you either go to the Epcot Food & Wine Festival with a surplus of Disney Dining Plan snack credits, or the understanding that you are going to spend at least double (maybe triple) what you’d spend on a counter service meal for a similarly filling experience.

 Prices this year seem to have increased once again (I’m sure you are shocked), with returning items up around 10-20%.
 Given trends in counter service price increases this year, it would actually seem these booths are below “Disney Inflation” for the year.
 (It’s the small victories, I guess?)
 Portion sizes have also gotten slightly smaller once again.